 The Seller's Guide references and incorporates a description of lock procedures by which a Mortgage Lender may reserve Mortgage Loan funds.
 A Mortgage Loan lock is for a specific applicant, residence, Mortgage Loan amount and interest rate.
 Locks may be made on a continuous basis without regard to the availability of proceeds from a specific Series of Bonds.
 The lock procedures require a Mortgage Lender to have taken a loan application from an applicant who has entered into a purchase contract with the seller of a residence.
-The Mortgage Lender must use HomeConnection[TM] to lock loans.
+The Mortgage Lender must use HomeConnectionsM to lock loans.
 Prior to closing the Mortgage Loan, Mortgage Lenders delivering Mortgage Loans in connection with certain of the Authority's Single Family Mortgage Programs, including its Qualified Single Family Mortgage Program, may deliver to the Authority further documentation in order for the Authority to review the eligibility of the applicant and the residence.
-The Mortgage Lender must then close the Mortgage Loan and deliver to the Authority the complete Mortgage Loan closing documents within specified time frames.
-Upon approval for purchase, the Authority or the Trustee will then acquire the First Mortgage Loans from the Mortgage Lenders with available funds of the Authority.
+The Mortgage Lender must then close the Mortgage Loan and deliver to the Authority or the Trustee will then acquire the First Mortgage Loans from the Mortgage Lenders with available funds of the Authority.